 If you use loose glitter or embossing powder, the Sticky Roller is a godsend.
 For super clean heat embossing, rub the Antistatic Pouch over your paper before inking, and that bottle of Colorless Blender?
 Not only does it fill your Copic Marker, but it’s also one of the fastest cleaners to clean up ink on your hands or on non-porous surfaces (always test an inconspicuous area first please!).

 The Wood Veneer bits are perfect for masculine cards where Sequins would be a little too glittery.
 And you can’t go wrong with Nuvo Crystal Drops – they can be anything from polka dots to flower centers.

-If you have any questions about anything on this page, hit that hot pink contact tab to the left and ask!
+If you have any questions about anything on this page, hit that Contact link in the top menu and ask!

 I would love to hear from you and help in any way I can!